nickmansrob/nickmansrob/README.md

 # 💫 About Me
-🏢 Board member, Contentproviders and Infrastructure Coordinator at Quivr<br>🎓 Civil engineering at KU Leuven
+🏢 President, Treasurer and Infrastructure Coordinator at Quivr<br>🎓 Civil engineering at KU Leuven

 # 🌐 Socials